 Companies which are involved in any of the following product areas will be excluded for both direct and indirect investment:

-Controversial and nuclear weapons – controversial and nuclear weapons are characterised by being particularly likely to cause civilian casualties either due to their intended usage or due to unintended casualties.
-This category covers weapons such as cluster bombs, landmines, depleted uranium weapons, chemical and biological weapons, nuclear weapons.
-We exclude any company identified as being involved in this category.
+Controversial and nuclear weapons – This category covers weapons such as cluster bombs, landmines, depleted uranium weapons, chemical and biological weapons, nuclear weapons.
+We exclude any company involved in the manufacture and production of controversial and nuclear weapons.

 Companies which fall into this category exhibit highly unethical behaviour, particularly in the context of: